-They make fun flavors using essential oils, plus an unflavored option.
+They make fun flavors using essential oils.
 I like the cardamom, which tastes exactly like cardamom – not like an artificial flavor.
-It doesn’t leave any taste in my mouth, but it tastes great while using it.
+It doesn’t leave any lingering taste in my mouth after flossing, but it tastes great while using it.

 The first time I used this natural floss, it broke between my teeth.
-(Same with Bite’s floss.)
+(Same with Bite floss.)
 Of course, it makes sense that biodegradable floss won’t be as strong as the indestructible, petroleum-based nylon kind.
-(That’s the problem with normal floss – it never breaks down.)
+(Of course, that’s the problem with normal floss – it never breaks down.)

 Just like the container for their toothpaste tablets, the silicone and glass refillable floss container is a beautiful design.

 If you want to try their entire refillable oral care line – mouthwash, toothpaste tablets and floss – you can save some money with their Dental Routine Set.
-(Or add their deodorant, which I recommend to everyone, with this set.)
+(Or add their deodorant with this set.)

 The tablets are also available in their plastic-free weekend travel kits, which are a good, low-commitment way to sample a few of their other products.

-So these aren’t my favorite, but they work.
-They’re a good backup that’s widely available, and they’re the most affordable option (except buying a year’s supply of Georganics.
+So these aren’t my favorite, but they certainly aren’t bad, and they get the job done on a budget.
+They’re also a good backup that’s widely available, and they’re the most affordable option.
+(Except buying a year’s supply of Georganics.
 Unpaste is affordable with less commitment.)